Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

+Ethnocentrism may take obvious forms.
+For example, the belief that one people's culture is the most beautiful and true.
 Franz Boas understood "culture" to include not only certain tastes in food, art, and music, or beliefs about religion but instead assumed a much broader notion of culture.

 Among the cultural universals listed by Donald Brown (1991) are figurative speech, binary cognitive distinctions, color terms, tabooed utterances, kin groups, gender roles, rites of passage, incest prevention or avoidance, and tool making, among others.

+Among the cultural universals listed by Brown, some were investigated by Franz Boas.
+For example, Boas saw language as a means of categorizing experiences.
 Thus, although people may perceive visible radiation similarly, people who speak different languages slice up the continuum in different ways.

 Since Franz Boas, two debates have dominated cultural anthropology.